 Movies and TV

-Thanks to my home theater PC -- it's basically a home-made TiVo -- I can record hundreds of hours of television programming from Dish Network.
+Thanks to my home theater PC -- it's basically a home-made TiVo -- I can record hundreds of hours of television programming.
 I use these links to help me scour the airwaves for quality movies and news coverage, so that I never have to lower myself to any network sitcom just because that's all that's on.
 (And I don't have to watch commercials!)
 The result is a full hard drive and plenty of choices for watching at home on the big screen, or on my laptop while on travel or while just lying in bed at night.

-This document last modified April 14, 2007.
+This document last modified April 22, 2012.

 Movies